-Just like a traditional amaretto sour, this drink involved amaretto and sweet and sour mix.
+Just like a traditional amaretto sour, this drink uses amaretto and sweet & sour mix.
 But instead of lemon-lime soda, orange juice is added to the mix.

-The resulting cocktail is a bright and zesty treat that’s as tasty as you imagined it to be.
+The resulting cocktail is a bright and sour treat that’s just as tasty as you imagine it to be.

 It’s a super quick and easy recipe, to boot.
 Simply shake it up, pour it down, and sip away.

 This amaretto julep is the love child of a Godfather and mint julep.
-It’s just as easy to make as both cocktails, but so much more enjoyable, in my opinion.
+It’s just as easy to make as both cocktail recipes, but so much more enjoyable, in my opinion.

-A Godfather, on the other hand, is an old-fashioned mix of scotch and amaretto.
+A Mint Julep contains whiskey, mint, sugar, and ice.
+A Godfather, on the other hand, is an old-fashioned mix of just whiskey and amaretto.

-It turns out, the sweetness and nuttiness from the amaretto pairs beautifully with bourbon.
+The sweetness and nuttiness from the amaretto pair beautifully with scotch whiskey.

-A splash of cardamom bitters offsets the bitterness and offers some spice and fragrant floral notes as well.
+The cardamom bitters offset the bitterness of the scotch whiskey and offer some spice and fragrant floral notes as well.

-‘Tis the season to be jolly, and what better way is there to get in the holiday spirit than with a glass of eggnog?
+‘Tis the season to be jolly, and what better way is there to get into the holiday spirit than with a glass of eggnog?

 Spike your eggnog with a splash of amaretto to make it even more fun and festive.

-You can even sprinkle it with nutmeg and rim the glass with cinnamon sugar for some extra holiday cheer.
+Then, sprinkle some nutmeg on top and rim the glass with cinnamon sugar for extra holiday cheer.

 These may be simple additions, but they make a big difference.
 Just be sure to keep this spiked version away from the kids!

-Fresh strawberries and nutty roasted almonds join together to make a refreshing drink.
+Fresh strawberries and nutty roasted almonds unite to make this refreshing drink.
 This cocktail is what summer dreams are made of.

-It may look like it’s overwhelmingly sweet, but don’t be fooled.
+It may seem overwhelmingly sweet, but don’t be fooled.

 With a perfect blend of simple syrup, lemon juice, amaretto, and rum, this cocktail has just the right balance of flavors.

-It’s wonderfully sweet, mildly sour, and bursting with a sweet strawberry aroma and flavor.
+It’s wonderfully sweet, mildly sour, and bursting with a sweet strawberry aroma and taste.

-It’s garnished with mint sprigs, as well, to make it even more refreshing as ever.
+It’s garnished with some mint sprigs, as well, to make it even more refreshing.

 Cherry juice and grenadine add extra depth and flavor to the classic amaretto sour.

-If you’re not too fond of the rather sour amaretto sour, then you might find this version more enjoyable.
+If you’re not too fond of the rather sour amaretto sour, give the very cherry amaretto sour a go.

-We all know almonds and cherries are a tried and trusted combination, so it only makes sense to combine these two in a cocktail.
+We all know almonds and cherries are a tried and tested tandem, so it only makes sense to combine them in a cocktail.

-A splash of grenadine is also thrown into the mix to counterbalance the sharp sour flavor of the cherry syrup and sweet and sour mix.
+The grenadine counterbalances the sharp sour flavor of the cherry syrup and sweet and sour mix.